joker1007/slides/rubykaigi2019/slides.md

 # That is when TracePoint is effective!

-# I found a technique to get Binding of given block
+# I found a technique to get Binding of a given block

 ---